Tuesday comes with snow, snow and more snow | CBC News

 Ottawa received 89.4 centimetres of snow as of Monday afternoon, including 64 centimetres since the middle of the month alone.

-Today's snow will push us over the January snowfall record of 93 centimetres measured at the airport back in 1999.
+Today's snow has pushed us over the January snowfall record of 93 centimetres measured at the airport back in 1999.

 After a cold and windy start to the day with wind chill near -30, temperatures will jump to near -3 C as winds shift to the south this afternoon.